Focus Taiwan

 By: Chang Ming-hsuan and Romulo Huang

-Taipei, June 15 (CNA) The Centers for Disease Control (CDC) decided Wednesday to raise its travel alert for Tianjin in northern China to level 2 “Alert,” warning travelers planning to visit the coastal metropolis to take enhanced precautions against avian flu.
+Taipei, June 15 (CNA) The Centers for Disease Control (CDC) decided Wednesday to raise its travel 201606150018t0001alert for Tianjin in northern China to level 2 “Alert,” warning travelers planning to visit the coastal metropolis to take enhanced precautions against avian flu.

 The CDC said it had informed the Mainland Affairs Council, the Cabinet-level agency responsible for handling affairs related to China, of the increased alert.